 We understand that divorce can be very difficult.
-There are many choices to worry about, including what to do with the shared residence.
-There are generally two choices when discussing the shared residence - it can be sold and the proceeds divided, or one party can "buy out" the other.
-In either case, one or both parties would find it in their best interest to get an appraisal of the shared real estate.
+There are countless decisions to worry about, including what's going to happen to the house.
+There are generally two choices when it comes to common real estate - it can be put up for sale and the proceeds divided, or one party can "buy out" the other.
+In either case, one or both parties would find it in their best interest to get an appraisal of the mutual real estate.

-An appraisal for the purpose of assent division requires a well-supported, authoritative value conclusion that is defensible to a judge.
-When you order an appraisal from Corrie Appraisal & Consulting, Inc., you are assured the best in service with professional courtesy and top notch analysis.
-Working through the sensitive conditions of a divorce situation is not a problem for us.
+An appraisal for the purpose of assent division requires a well-supported, professional report that will hold up to a judge.
+Corrie Appraisal & Consulting, Inc. guarantees the very best in service with professional courtesy and well-supported conclusions.
+We understand how to handle the prickly needs of a divorce situation.

-IL attorneys as well as accountants rely on our values when calculating real property values for estates, divorces, or other disputes where it is in question.
-We have a lot of expertise working with everyone involved and are ready to assist with your needs.
-We create appraisal documents for courts or various agencies that meet or exceed their requirements.
+Attorneys in IL as well as accountants depend on our analysis when determining real property values for estates, divorces, or other disputes where it is important.
+We have a lot of expertise dealing with all the parties involved and We understand their needs and are accustomed to dealing with all parties involved.
+We submit appraisal reports for courts or various agencies that meet or exceed their requirements.

-For attorneys working with a divorce, your case's evidence often needs an appraisal to establish fair market value for the residential real estate involved.
-Many times the divorce date differs from the date you purchased the appraisal.
-We're accustomed to the techniques and what is vital to complete a retroactive appraisal that has an effective date and Fair Market Value opinion matching the date of divorce.
-For each divorce appraisal we handle we understand that they require prudence with the utmost care.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) means the highest amount of confidentiality, resulting in the utmost discretion.
+For attorneys representing a client in a divorce, your case's evidence often necessitates an appraisal to determine fair market value for the residential real estate involved.
+Many times the divorce date may not be the same as the date you purchased the appraisal.
+We're accustomed to the procedures and the effort requisite to perform a retroactive appraisal that has an effective date and Fair Market Value opinion corresponding to the date of divorce.
+For each divorce appraisal we perform we understand that they require prudence delicately.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which binds us with confidentiality, ensuring the utmost discretion.